aio-libs/aiohttp/docs/web.rst

 The second part is handling the file upload in your :ref:`request handler<web-handler>` (above, assumed to answer on */store_mp3*).
-The uploaded file is added to the request object as a :class:`cgi.FieldStorage` object accessible through the :meth:`Request.POST` coroutine.
+The uploaded file is added to the request object as a :class:`FileField` object accessible through the :meth:`Request.POST` coroutine.
 The two properties we’re interested in are the *file* and *filename* and we’ll use those to read file name and content::